The Sizzling Truth Behind Spicy Sichuan Hotpot 🍲🌶️

 Equally, there are super famous franchises that rule supreme – if you haven’t heard of any, here is a strong contender for most famous hotpot restaurant.

-There are clear rules of what ingredients to choose, the order you should cook in, what sauce is suitable and how to finish the meal.
+There are clear rules about which ingredients to choose, the order you should cook in, what sauce is suitable and how to finish the meal.
 If you need to be better acquainted, check out or blog post for a more hotpot specific breakdown.

 At its base level, Sichuanese food is spicy.
 It’s known internationally for it.